 The proper transfer procedure must be covered in training.
 Additionally, the trainee should be able to experience the transfer from three different perspectives: the caller who is being transferred, the receptionist doing the transfer, and the person receiving the transfer.
 All too often, receptionists are deprived of experiencing the call transfer process from the standpoint of either the caller or the recipient.
-But doing so gives them a better understanding how errors effect others and provides a means for some much needed empathy.
+But doing so gives them a better understanding of how errors affect others and provide a means for some much-needed empathy.

 To master a skill, it must be practiced until it becomes rote.
 Ample practice should occur prior to attempting it with a real caller.
 Plus, for receptionists not frequently transferring calls, ongoing practice is wise.